Vojislav Šešelj: Political career

-In September 1993, however, Šešelj and Milošević came into conflict over Milošević's withdrawal of support for Republika Srpska in the Bosnian War, and Milošević described Šešelj as "the personification of violence and primitivism". Šešelj was jailed in 1994 and 1995 for his opposition to Milošević.
-The Serbian Radical Party subsequently became the main opposition party and criticized Slobodan Milošević for corruption, ties to organized crime, nepotism, and for poor economic conditions.
+In September 1993, however, Šešelj and Milošević came into conflict over Milošević's withdrawal of support for Republika Srpska in the Bosnian War, and Milošević described Šešelj as "the personification of violence and primitivism".
+In 1993, the Milošević regime cut off all support for Šešelj's Chetniks out of the fear that Šešelj was becoming too popular and might pose a threat to the regime.
+Moreover, the alliance with Milošević was ultimately tenuous.
+The name Chetniks for his militia was intended to suggest that it was a continuation of the Chetniks of World War Two while Milošević served as the leader of the Serb Socialist Party (the renamed League of Serb Communists who could trace their origins to the Partisans). Šešelj was jailed in 1994 and 1995 for his opposition to Milošević.
+The Serbian Radical Party subsequently became the main opposition party and criticised Slobodan Milošević for corruption, ties to organised crime, nepotism, and for poor economic conditions.

 In 1995, Šešelj wrote in the publication Velika Srbija (Greater Serbia) a memorandum that outlined the Serbianisation of Kosovo. Šešelj called for violence and expulsion against Albanians and their leadership with aims toward discrediting them within Western public opinion.

 In July 1997, Šešelj made a guest appearance on BKTV's Tête-à-tête talk duel programme with lawyer Nikola Barović as the other duelist.
 The duel quickly degenerated into an exchange of verbal antagonism and ad hominem attacks that culminated in Barović throwing water from a glass in Šešelj's face.
 Sometime later Barović was physically assaulted by Šešelj's security detail. Šešelj quipped that Barović slipped on a banana peel and tumbled down a flight of stairs.

-In 1998, as violence in the Serbian province of Kosovo increased, Šešelj joined Milošević's national unity government, siding briefly with the pro-Milošević government. Šešelj was appointed deputy president of the Serbian government in 1998.
-In September 1998, he objected to foreign media and human rights organizations acting in Yugoslavia, saying:
+In 1998, as violence in the Serbian province of Kosovo increased, Šešelj joined Milošević's national unity government, siding briefly with the pro-Milošević government. Šešelj was appointed deputy prime minister.
+In September of the same year, he objected to foreign media and human rights organisations acting in Yugoslavia, saying:

 Human Rights Watch condemned the statement.

-During the 1999 Kosovo War and the NATO bombing of Yugoslavia, Šešelj and his political party were willing to support Milošević, but after three months of bombardment they were the only party to vote against the withdrawal of FR Yugoslav security forces from Kosovo.. Šešelj advocated the forcible removal of all Albanians from Kosovo.
+During the 1999 Kosovo War and the NATO bombing of Yugoslavia, Šešelj and his political party were willing to support Milošević, but after three months of bombardment they were the only party to vote against the withdrawal of FR Yugoslav security forces from Kosovo. Šešelj advocated the forcible removal of all Albanians from Kosovo.